talmolab/sleap/docs/reference.rst

 "**Next Video**" will show the next video in the project (if your project has multiple videos).
 All the videos are listed in the "Videos" window.

 "**Go to Frame...**" allows you to go to a specific frame (in the current video) by frame number.
 It's also handy if you want to copy the current frame number to the clipboard.

+"**Select to Frame...**" allows you to select the clip from the current frame to a specified frame.
+If you want to select from frames X to Y, you can use **Go to** to go to X then **Select to** to select from X to Y.

 .. _view: